-Some of you may only celebrate the new year by attending a party or staying up all night to count down the minutes until 2019.
+Some of you may only celebrate the new year by attending a party or staying up all night to count down the minutes until the new year.
 Other people around the world may celebrate New Year’s traditions in a whole other way.
 Here are a few of the strangest New Year’s traditions that will probably be celebrated again this coming year.

 1. Twelve grapes in Spain

 Since the year 1909, when the grape harvest was flourishing, citizens of Spain have celebrated the new year by eating 12 grapes at the stroke of midnight.
 Twelve, it seems, is a symbolic number that brings good luck for the new year.
 Grapes are enjoyed either alone or with a glass of champagne.